Perpetual Options Explained

 The delta (leverage) of a straddle position will initially start at 0 and will increase as the price moves farther away from the entry price.

-A long position is a borrowed LP position where the collateral is rebalanced towards the volatile asset.
-The ratio depends on the volatility of the pool and is determined by the protocol.
+A long position is a borrowed LP position where the collateral is rebalanced towards the more volatile asset.
+For example, if a trader opens a $1,000 notional long position, 66% of the position will be in ETH ($666) and 33% of the position will be in USDC ($333).
 The purpose of this rebalancing is to make the price exposure more directional and to mimic the returns of a call option.
 The delta (leverage) of a long position will initially start positive but it is not fixed like a future.
 It can increase or decrease as the price changes.
 The leverage will start at 1-5x and will increase as the price moves farther away from your entry.

 A short position is a borrowed LP position where the collateral is rebalanced towards the more stable asset.
-The ratio of tokens depends on the volatility of the pool and is determined by the protocol.
+For example, if a trader opens a $1,000 notional short position, 66% of the position will be in USDC ($666) and 33% of the position will be in ETH ($333).
 The purpose of this rebalancing is to make the price exposure more directional and to mimic the returns of a put option.